 - Click OK.

-View content in the catalog view
+View content in a catalog view

 The details panel appears.